Dissidents freed in prisoner swap vow to keep up fight against Putin, recount details of release

 Artist and musician Sasha Skochilenko, convicted last year of an anti-war protest, disappeared Monday night from a detention center in St. Petersburg, her partner Sophya Subbotina said on Telegram.
 Subbotina told AP on Tuesday that “Sasha simply disappeared and we don’t know where she is.”
 Prison officials said she probably was in Moscow.

 Subbotina rushed to Moscow to check detentions centers but couldn’t find Skochilenko, who finally called her on Thursday from Ankara, Turkey, where the swap took place.
-She said she had not known she was part of the exchange until it was well underway, Subbotina added in remarks to Russian media.
+She said she had not known she was part of the exchange until it was underway, Subbotina added in remarks to the Russian news outlet Bumaga.

-Oleg Orlov, the 71-year-old co-chair of the Nobel Peace Prize-winning human rights group Memorial also released in the swap, called his wife, Tatyana Kasatkina, from Germany on Friday and said he “still hasn’t processed that he ended up being so far from Russia,” the group quoted her as saying.

 Orlov recounted to her that no one asked for his consent or explained why he was being moved from a detention center, and he only realized he was part of a swap when he got on a bus to the airport.
 According to Memorial, Orlov also didn’t sign a request for presidential pardon.